home-assistant/addons/nginx_proxy/README.md

 The NGINX Proxy add-on is commonly used in conjunction with the [Duck DNS](https://github.com/home-assistant/hassio-addons/tree/master/duckdns) add-on to set up secure remote access to your Home Assistant instance.
 The following instructions covers this scenario.

-1. The certificate to your registered domain should already be created via the [Duck DNS](https://github.com/home-assistant/hassio-addons/tree/master/duckdns) add-on or other method.
-Check that the certificate files exist in the `/ssl` directory.
+1. The certificate to your registered domain should already be created via the [Duck DNS](https://github.com/home-assistant/hassio-addons/tree/master/duckdns) add-on or another method.
+Make sure that the certificate files exist in the `/ssl` directory.
-2. In the `configuration.yaml` file, the `http:` section is not necessary in this scenario and should be commented out or removed..
+2. In the `configuration.yaml` file, some options in the `http:` section are no longer necessary for this scenario, and should be commented out or removed:
+    - `ssl_certificate`
+    - `ssl_key`
+    - `server_port`
-2. Change the `domain` option to the domain name you registered (from DuckDNS or any other domain you control).
+3. Change the `domain` option to the domain name you registered (from DuckDNS or any other domain you control).
-3. Leave all other options as-is.
+4. Leave all other options as-is.
-3. Save configuration.
+5. Save configuration.
-4. Start the add-on.
+6. Start the add-on.
-5. Have some patience and wait a couple of minutes.
+7. Have some patience and wait a couple of minutes.
-6. Check the add-on log output to see the result.
+8. Check the add-on log output to see the result.

 ## Configuration